 One of the major problems during conference calls is background noise.
 It can occur in any minute from any participant.
 If you encounter this issue, ask everyone else to be on mute if they don’t speak.

 However, constant muting/unmuting can result in additional inconveniences, so you can get yourself a noise cancellation software called Krisp.
 It mutes background noise in calls from both sides, so you will be able to speak without noise and listen to other call participants without hearing their noise.
+This app can be one of the greatest tips for conference calls in general.

 6. Set guidelines